Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

-Endow $\Om(\T_0)_{dg}$ with an extra $\Z$-grading by setting $\Om(\Tt_0)_{dg}(\scrF,\tr^{-n}(\scrF'))$ to be the degree $n$ morphisms of $\Om(\T_0)_{dg}(\scrF,\scrF')$. \begin{prop} $M_\phi$ can be seen as the twisted tensor product of $\Om(\T_0)_{dg}$ and $\A$. \end{prop} \begin{proof} This becomes a tautology once one recalls the product structure on $M_\phi$ and $\Om(\T_0)_{dg}$.
-For instance, given the product in $M_\phi$ is defined as and the product of $\alpha_1$ and $\alpha_2$ in $\Om(\T_0)_{dg}$ is defined as $\tr^{-m}(\alpha_2)\alpha_1$ ($\pm$ is simply the Koszul sign coming from switching $f_2$ and $\alpha_1$).
-We can easily identify hom-complexes of $M_\phi$ and $\Om(\T_0)_{dg}\otimes_{tw}\A$, and this description shows product structures coincide (see Definition \ref{defn:twdga}). \end{proof} A natural question one can ask is the dependence of quasi-equivalence type of $M_\phi$ on the dg model $\Om(\Tt_0)_{dg}$.
+Alternatively, one can describe $\Om(\Tt_0)_{dg}\otimes \A$ using a model for tensor products of $A_\infty$-algebras (such as \cite{loday}) and $(\Om(\Tt_0)_{dg}\otimes \A)\#\Z$ as a Grothendieck construction (see Note \ref{note:finalnote}). \begin{rk}In \cite{ownpaperalg}, hom-sets were defined as instead of (\ref{eq:homsofcat}).
+It is easy to identify (\ref{eq:homsofcat}) and (\ref{eq:mphihom2}) as chain complexes and under this identification, one can describe the product structure on $M_\phi$ by (\ref{eq:mphiprd2}).
+Hence, the definitions are equivalent, but (\ref{eq:homsofcat}) is better suited for description of $M_\phi$ as a twisted tensor product. \end{rk} Let $\Om(\T_0)_{dg}$ denote the category with objects $\Om_{C_0}(-1),\Om_{C_0}$ and morphisms Endow $\Om(\T_0)_{dg}$ with an extra $\Z$-grading by setting $\Om(\Tt_0)_{dg}(\scrF,\tr^{-n}(\scrF'))$ to be the degree $n$ morphisms of $\Om(\T_0)_{dg}(\scrF,\scrF')$. \begin{prop} Let $\A$ be a dg category and $\phi$ be a strict dg auto-equivalence.
+Then, $M_\phi$ is the twisted tensor product of $\Om(\T_0)_{dg}$ and $\A$. \end{prop} \begin{proof} This becomes a tautology once one recalls the product structure on $M_\phi$ and $\Om(\T_0)_{dg}$.
+For instance, given the product in $M_\phi$ is defined as where $\pm$ is the Koszul sign coming from switching $f_2$ and $\alpha_1$.
+On the other hand, considered as morphisms in $\Om(\T_0)_{dg}$, i.e. elements of (\ref{eq:ommorphism}), the product of $\alpha_1$ and $\alpha_2$ is given by $\tr^{-m}(\alpha_2)\alpha_1$.
+By definition of the extra grading on $\Om(\T_0)_{dg}$, $\alpha_1$ is homogenous of degree $m$.
+Therefore, the description (\ref{eq:mphiprd2}) of the product in $M_\phi$ coincide with the product in $\Om(\T_0)_{dg}\otimes_{tw}\A$ under the natural identification of hom-complexes of $M_\phi$ and $\Om(\T_0)_{dg}\otimes_{tw}\A$ (compare Definition \ref{defn:twdga} with (\ref{eq:homsofcat})). \end{proof} A natural question one can ask is the dependence of quasi-equivalence type of $M_\phi$ on the dg model $\Om(\Tt_0)_{dg}$.
 One knows any other dg model for $D^b(Coh_p(\Tt_0))$ is quasi-equivalent to $\Om(\Tt_0)$ by the main result of \cite{orlovlunts}.
 Moreover, one can improve (zigzags) of quasi-equivalence(s) to make it strictly $\tr$-equivariant.
 More precisely: \begin{lem} Consider pairs $(\B,\psi)$, where $\B$ is an $A_\infty$-category, $\psi$ is an auto-equivalence acting bijectively on objects and hom-sets, and acting freely on objects.
 Let $(\Om',\tr')$ be another model for $D^b(Coh_p(\Tt_0))$ with the same set of objects as $\Om(\Tt_0)_{dg}$ and with a strict lift $\tr'$ of $\tr_*$.
-Then, there exists a zigzag of $A_\infty$-quasi-equivalences between $\Om(\Tt_0)_{dg}$ and $(\Om',\tr')$ through pairs $(\B,\psi)$. \end{lem} A very simple proof of lemma can be given by using a push-out description of $\Om(\Tt_0)_{dg}$.
-We will explain this in this section.
+Then, there exists a zigzag of $A_\infty$-quasi-equivalences between $(\Om(\Tt_0)_{dg},\tr)$ and $(\Om',\tr')$ through pairs $(\B,\psi)$. \end{lem} A very simple proof of the lemma can be given by using a push-out description of $\Om(\Tt_0)_{dg}$.
+We will explain this later in this section.
 See Note \ref{note:zigzagbylocal}.
-Lemma \ref{lem:zigzagt0} would also follow for instance from a statement that any two dg lifts of the Fourier-Mukai transform $\tr$ are naturally quasi-isomorphic: indeed, one can prove an analog of \cite[Theorem 4.6.2]{indcoh} to develop a Fourier-Mukai theory for properly supported coherent sheaves on $\Tt_0$, namely a large class of quasi-functors of $tw^\pi(\Om(\Tt_0)_{dg})$ (such as these which shift the cohomological support of the sheaf by a bounded amount) can be represented fully-faithfully by coherent sheaves.
-Hence, any two dg lifts of $\tr$ would be quasi-equivalent, and together with uniqueness of dg enhancements, this would imply desired statement (note $\Tt_0$ is a union of Noetherian schemes and analogous local results can also be used to prove these assertions).